olincb/website/app/views/markdown/blogs/_2023-03-20: Chiang Rai.md

 ![Black sesame pancake](/blog/images/2023-03-20_sesamecake.jpg)

 The next day we scooted to the White Temple.
+But not before getting pulled over by the Thai police… They were stopping all scooters (not just the tourists!) and checking for helmets and licenses.
+I handed the officer my MD license and he said “No, international license.”
+We should have had Georgie drive because it turns out British licenses work just fine when you hand them over, which we knew because she had already been stopped like this.

+After a bit of an excuse about where I left my international drivers license, I was told to go into the police station.
+They put my name in the system and told me I owed 500 baht (about $15).
+I didn’t feel like I was in much of a place to bargain, even though I had heard from a guy the previous day about how his ticket was only 300 baht.
+So I paid the fine (bribe?) and they printed me out a copy of the ticket.
+They said if I got pulled over again, show them the paper and I’ll be free to go… a sort of “we already got him to pay” kind of thing.
+So, with everything cleared up we got back on the scooter, still unlicensed to drive, and we were free to go.
+The rest of the way to the White Temple was smooth sailing!

 If I’m being honest, the artist’s disciple who made the Blue Temple still had a bit to learn… because the White Temple was _much_ cooler in my opinion.
 It was decorated incredibly ornately, and had many small mirrors on it which sparkled in the sunlight.

 ![Me, about to enter the White Temple](/blog/images/2023-03-20_wtentrance.jpg)